TriangleDataCenter/Triangle-GB/README.md

    ```
 3. **Install Modified GBGPU**

-   More instructions on the installation and use of ``GBGPU`` can be found in the [documentations](https://mikekatz04.github.io/GBGPU/html/index.html).
+   More instructions on the installation, usage and troubleshooting of ``GBGPU`` can be found in the [documentations](https://mikekatz04.github.io/GBGPU/html/index.html).

 - on **linux**:
    ```sh